theproductiveprogrammer/koredb/README.md

 '**Kore Record Fields**' below) and shares this with other nodes to create the integrated log.
-Each personal log is identified by a
+Each personal log 'shard' is identified by a UUID.
-UUID.

-It is recommended that you set a
-UUID for every node that is
-running kore.
-You can use the
-function `kore.uuid()` to generate the UUID for your node and store it so it can be provided every time on start up.
+For this reason, it is recommended that you set a UUID for every node that is running kore.
+You can use the function `kore.uuid()` to generate the UUID for your node and store it so it can be provided every time on start up.

 ```
 let NODEID = kore.uuid()